Mortimer J. Adler

-Mortimer Jerome Adler (/ˈædlər/; December 28, 1902 – June 28, 2001) was an American philosopher, educator, encyclopedist, popular author and lay theologian.
-As a philosopher he worked within the Aristotelian and Thomistic traditions.
-He taught at Columbia University and the University of Chicago, served as chairman of the Encyclopædia Britannica board of editors, and founded the Institute for Philosophical Research.
+Mortimer Jerome Adler (/ˈædlər/; December 28, 1902 – June 28, 2001) was an American philosopher, educator, encyclopedist, author, and lay theologian.
+His philosophical work was situated within the Aristotelian and Thomistic traditions.
+Adler taught at Columbia University and the University of Chicago, served as chairman of the board of editors of Encyclopædia Britannica, and founded the Institute for Philosophical Research.

-He lived for long stretches in New York City, Chicago, San Francisco, and San Mateo, California.
+He resided for extended periods in New York City, Chicago, San Francisco, and San Mateo, California.

 Biography

 Early life and education

-Adler was born in Manhattan, New York City, on December 28, 1902, to Jewish immigrants from Germany: Clarissa (Manheim), a schoolteacher, and Ignatz Adler, a jewelry salesman.
-He dropped out of school at age 14 to become a copy boy for The New York Sun, with the ultimate aspiration of becoming a journalist.
-Adler soon returned to school to take writing classes at night, where he discovered the western philosophical tradition.
-After his early schooling and work, he went on to study at Columbia University and contributed to the student literary magazine, The Morningside, a poem "Choice" (in 1922 when Charles A. Wagner was editor-in-chief and Whittaker Chambers an associate editor).
-Though he refused to take the required swimming test for a bachelor's degree (a matter that was rectified when Columbia gave him an honorary degree in 1983), he stayed at the university and eventually received an instructorship and finally a doctorate in psychology.
-While at Columbia University, Adler wrote his first book: Dialectic, published in 1927.
+Adler was born in Manhattan, New York City, on December 28, 1902, to Jewish immigrants from Germany: Clarissa (née Manheim), a schoolteacher, and Ignatz Adler, a jewelry salesman.

+Adler left school at age 14 to work as a copy boy for The New York Sun, with the ultimate aspiration of becoming a journalist.
+He soon returned to education to take night classes in writing, during which he became acquainted with Western philosophy.

+Adler subsequently studied at Columbia University, where he contributed to the student literary magazine The Morningside.
+One of his contributions was the poem Choice, published in 1922, when Charles A. Wagner was editor-in-chief and Whittaker Chambers was an associate editor.
+Adler refused to take a swimming test required for a bachelor's degree; Columbia awarded him an honorary degree in 1983.
+He remained at Columbia, where he held an instructorship and later earned a doctorate in psychology.
+During this period, he wrote his first book, Dialectic, published in 1927.

-Adler worked with Scott Buchanan at the People's Institute and then for many years on their respective Great Books efforts.
-(Buchanan was the founder of the Great Books program at St. John's College).
+Adler later worked with Scott Buchanan at the People's Institute and collaborated with him for many years on their respective Great Books projects.

 Intellectual development and philosophic evolution

-While doing newspaper work and taking night classes during his adolescence, Adler encountered works of men he would come to call heroes: Plato, Aristotle, Thomas Aquinas, John Locke, John Stuart Mill, and others, who "were assailed as irrelevant by student activists in the 1960s and subjected to 'politically correct' attack in later decades."
-His thought evolved toward the correction of what he considered "philosophical mistakes", as reflected in his 1985 book Ten Philosophical Mistakes: Basic Errors in Modern Thought.
-In Adler's view, these errors were introduced by Descartes on the continent and by Thomas Hobbes and David Hume in Britain, and were caused by a "culpable ignorance" about Aristotle by those who rejected the conclusions of dogmatic philosophy without acknowledging its sound classical premises.
-These modern errors were compounded and perpetuated, according to Adler, by Kant and the idealists and existentialists on the one side, and by John Stuart Mill, Jeremy Bentham, and Bertrand Russell and the English analytic tradition on the other.
-Adler held that he corrected these mistakes with reference to insights and distinctions drawn from the Aristotelian tradition.
+While working in journalism and attending night classes during his adolescence, Adler encountered writings by philosophers including Plato, Aristotle, Thomas Aquinas, John Locke, John Stuart Mill.
+These figures became central reference points in his intellectual development.
+Adler's philosophical views developed toward what he described as the identification and correction of errors in contemporary philosophy, a position he articulated in his 1985 book Ten Philosophical Mistakes: Basic Errors in Modern Thought.

+In this work, Adler argued that certain foundational problems in modern philosophy originated with René Descartes in continental philosophy and with Thomas Hobbes and David Hume in British philosophy.
+He attributed these problems to what he characterized as insufficient engagement with Aristotle by thinkers who rejected classical philosophical frameworks.
+Adler further contended that these errors were extended by later philosophical movements, including Kantian idealism and existentialism, as well as by utilitarian and analytic philosophy associated with figures such as John Stuart Mill, Jeremy Bentham, and Bertrand Russell.
+Adler maintained that his own philosophical approach addressed these issues through concepts and distinctions derived from Aristotelianism.